 It’s true that forming wrinkles in your 20s or 30s is pretty early when it comes to natural skin aging.

 But, you’re still incredibly young at 20 or 30.
 So, if you have forehead wrinkles, it’s may not entirely be about natural skin aging, it could be considered premature skin aging and/or skin damage.

 If you do have signs of premature aging, don’t fret -- there’s likely an explanation for this that might be which may be remedied by simple routine changes.

-Let’s get into how you can smooth over forehead wrinkles and how to prevent more from forming.
+Let’s get into how you can potentially smooth over forehead wrinkles in your 20s and 30s and how to help prevent more from forming.

 If you have wrinkles in your 20s, don’t panic -- but do make SPF your new best friend.

 Wrinkles, especially fine lines, in your 30s are not unheard of.
 But, you’re still a spring chicken in terms of skin aging.